Skip to main content

 Node lock

-Because a NodeSet Pod is idle when the Slurm node is idle, other Kubernetes workloads may schedule on the Kubernetes Node.
-However, when the NodeSet Pod becomes active, these other workloads must be evicted and prevented from rescheduling.
-This is accomplished through node locking.
-The Node Controller is responsible for managing the lock status.
-The Pod Controller then propagates the lock annotation back to the Pod, where it is picked up by the Syncer.
+Because a NodeSet Pod is idle when the Slurm node is idle, other Kubernetes workloads might schedule on the Kubernetes Node.
+However, when the NodeSet Pod becomes active, SUNK must evict these other workloads and prevent them from rescheduling.
+Node locking accomplishes this.
+The Node Controller manages the lock status.
+The Pod Controller then propagates the lock annotation back to the Pod, where the Syncer picks it up.

 Slurm drain annotation and cordon condition

-When a Slurm node is put into a drain state, the Pod will have a condition and annotation set.
+When a Slurm node is put into a drain state, the Pod has a condition and annotation set as follows:

-• When the pod state is not known, the condition is Unknown
+• When the Pod state isn’t known, the condition is Unknown.

 This allows Kubernetes to react to drain events in Slurm.
 The annotation reflects the Slurm reason for the drain.
-The SlurmCordon condition is only set if the drain originated in Slurm, rather than due to a Kubernetes state.
+The Node Controller only sets the SlurmCordon condition if the drain originated in Slurm, rather than from a Kubernetes state.

 Pod conditions

-In addition to the special handling of the SlurmCordon condition, the Node Controller synchronizes several additional conditions from the Pod to the Node, including:
+In addition to the special handling of the SlurmCordon condition, the Node Controller synchronizes the following conditions from the Pod to the Node:

 • SlurmDrain